Ultimate Philippines Bucket List: 12 Breathtaking Places to See

 Island hopping in the Philippines straight-up ruined other beaches for me.
 Seriously, once you’ve floated in Palawan’s turquoise waters or stuffed your face with fresh mango on a pristine beach, everywhere else feels like your local swimming pool.
 And trust me, I’ve face-planted into plenty of waves here to know what I’m talking about!

-Let me share the most beautiful places to visit in the Philippines that made me extend my visa twice.
+After spending 3 weeks exploring the Philippines, I’ve made a list of the absolute most beautiful places and islands.
 From swimming with massive whale sharks to finding the actual beaches from those Instagram posts you think are fake, these 12 spots will show you why I keep blowing my savings to come back here.

 #1 tip to save money on your trip to the Philippines